wumpyproject/wumpy/docs/source/setup/creating-the-bot.md

 The very last part of creating a Discord bot is inviting it to your server.

-In the left sidebar go to "OAuth2" and pick "bot" as well as "application.commands" in the OAuth2 URL Generator at the bottom of the page.
+In the left sidebar go to "OAuth2" and pick "bot" as well as "application.commands" in the OAuth2 URL Generator at the bottom of the page:

 ![Overview of OAuth2 tab](images/creating-the-bot/oauth2-tab.png)

-Now copy the link generated and open it in your browser, it should look like this:
+Now copy the link generated and open it in your browser.
+It should look like this:

 ![OAuth2 flow page](images/creating-the-bot/bot-invite-flow.png)

 Select the server you want to add the bot to and click "Authorize".
-The bot will then appear in your server with the power of technology.
+The bot will now appear in your server with the power of technology:

 ![Bot appearing in the Discord server](images/creating-the-bot/bot-joined.png)